Nothing Can Change This Love

 "Nothing Can Change This Love" is a song by American singer-songwriter Sam Cooke.
 It was released as a single on September 11, 1962 by RCA Victor.
 The song peaked at No. 2 on Billboard's Hot R&B Singles chart, and also charted at No. 12 on the Hot 100.
-The song later got on the album Mr. Soul.
+The song was later included on the album Mr. Soul.

 Background

 Cooke had first attempted to record "Nothing Can Change This Love" in an earlier session on February 15, 1962, with a decidedly more doo-wop flair.
 Recorded the night before he was to return to the road for tours, Cooke was determined to record the song, but was unable to get into the RCA studio until past midnight.
 The song was recorded in eight takes.

 RCA issued the song as a single two and a half weeks later, and its sales rivaled that of Cooke's most recent success, "Bring It On Home to Me".